California tax deadline: When are small business taxes due?

-California dominates the top spot for the number of small businesses according to the US Small Business Administration, with 4.2 million small businesses as of 2022.
-That’s 99.8% of all California businesses!
+According to the US Small Business Administration, California has more than 4.3 million small businesses.
+That’s 99.8% of all California companies!
 For this state’s burgeoning community of small business owners, tax season is a pivotal period that requires careful navigation through a maze of California tax deadlines.
-If you are a small business owner wondering “When are taxes due in California?” look no further.
+If you are a small business owner wondering, “When are taxes due in California?” look no further.
 Below, we’ll cover important business tax deadlines to help you stay on top of this crucial activity.

-Note on the impact of the California Winter Storm Disaster
+Note on the impact of the 2025 California wildfires

 When are taxes due in California?

 When it comes to tax compliance, small business owners must know when taxes are due in California.
-In this section, we’ll outline the key deadlines, including the California business tax filing deadline for 2023, that every California entrepreneur should mark on their calendar to ensure a seamless tax filing process.
+In this section, we’ll outline the key deadlines, including the California business tax filing deadline for 2025.
+Every California entrepreneur should mark their calendar with this date to ensure a seamless tax filing process.

-From income tax deadlines to quarterly tax deadlines to employment tax deadlines for small businesses, staying informed about these crucial dates will help small businesses stay on track and avoid any last-minute rush or penalties.
+From income tax deadlines to quarterly tax deadlines to employment tax deadlines for small businesses, staying informed about these California tax dates is crucial.
+Knowing these milestones helps small businesses stay on track and avoid any last-minute rush or penalties.
 Keep reading to ensure you are aware of federal and California business tax filing deadlines.

 Income tax deadlines